-- The administrator's contract and job description specifically state special education administration is a responsibility and must reflect if he/she is also to administer programs that are outside of special education such as administration of federal programs not specifically addressing the needs of students with exceptionalities, LEA-wide testing programs, and programs for at-risk students ... - The special education administrator must be appropriately licensed by KSDE. - Special education director, assistant director or supervisor/coordinator endorsements 0 - District Administration with special education Special Education Director 3019 - District Leadership 73006
+- The administrator's contract and job description specifically state special education administration is a responsibility and must reflect if he/she is also to administer programs that are outside of special education such as administration of federal programs not specifically addressing the needs of students with exceptionalities, LEA-wide testing programs, and programs for at-risk students. - The special education administrator must be appropriately licensed by KSDE. - (AD) Special education director, assistant director or supervisor/coordinator endorsements - Special Education Director 3019 - District Leadership 73006

-- endorsement (hand approved) 3006 - Supervisor/coordinator or assistant director endorsements \cap - Special Education Supervisor/Coord 2900 Building Administration with special education Building or Program Leadership - endorsement (hand approved) 3010 - 73005/73010 Special education directors will be reimbursed only for time spent in special education functions.
+- District Administration with special education endorsement (hand approved) 3006 - (SU) Supervisor/coordinator or assistant director endorsements - Special Education Supervisor/Coord 2900 - Building or Program Leadership 73005/73010 - Building Administration with special education endorsement (hand approved) 3010 - Special education director (AD) endorsements - Special education directors will be reimbursed only for time spent in special education functions.
 Time and Effort must document time spent in the various duties of regular and special education administration. - Time spent as administrators for Part C programs must be coded by level in the Personnel Web System as IT.

-Documentation Required for Audit: Special Education Administrators
+Documentation Required for Audit: Special Education Administrators Auditors may:

-Auditors may:

-- Review administrative contracts • - Review administrative job descriptions • - Conduct interviews to determine job responsibilities - Review timesheets/Time and Effort documentation if administrator has . responsibilities other than special education.
+- Review administrative contracts - Review administrative job descriptions - Conduct interviews to determine job responsibilities - Review timesheets/Time and Effort documentation.